chef/chef/CONTRIBUTING.md

 ## Release Cycles

 Our primary shipping vehicle is operating system specific packages that includes all the requirements of Chef.
-We call these [Omnibus packages](https://github.com/chef/omnibus)
+The packages are built with our [Omnibus](https://github.com/chef/omnibus) packing project.

 We also release our software as gems to [Rubygems](https://rubygems.org/) but we strongly recommend using Chef packages since they are the only combination of native libraries & gems required by Chef that we test throughly.